fifth-postulate/parser-combinators/workshop/guide/src/prelimenaries/ebnf.md

 Before diving in EBNF (Extended Backus-Naur Form), we need to have a simple understanding on grammars.

 ## Grammars
 A grammar is a set of rules a language adheres to.
-Every language has a grammar, natural languages (e.g. Dutch or English) but also computer languages (Java, Haskell, etc.).
+Commonly languages can be described by grammars, natural languages (e.g. Dutch or English) but also computer languages (Java, Haskell, etc.).
 The rules for computer languages are stricter than the rules for natural languages.
 In general computer languages don't allow for ambiguities whereas natural languages are filled with ambiguities.

 A grammar for a computer language (from now on just _language_) is normally described using EBNF.